Anderson University (South Carolina): College of Arts and Sciences

 Undergraduate programs under the College of Arts and Science consist of biochemistry, biology, communication, creative writing, English literature, writing and digital studies, history, liberal studies, mathematics, political science, psychology, and Spanish.
 The Center for Undergraduate Cancer Research is also part of the college and was established in 2009 to facilitate undergraduate research in search of a cure for cancers.
 The center is located on the nearby campus of AnMed Health Medical Center.

-College of Business
+College of Business and Economics

-The College of Business offers both undergraduate and graduate programs.
+The College of Business and Economics offers both undergraduate and graduate programs.
 Undergraduate programs consist of business administration, accounting, human resource administration, and marketing.

 College of Christian Studies

 The College of Christian Studies comprises undergraduate degree programs and graduate programs through its Clamp Divinity School.

 The Clamp Divinity School was launched in 2009 and offers graduate degree programs: Master of Divinity (M.Div.), Master of Ministry (M.Min.), Master of Ministry Management (M.M.M.), Master of Arts in Biblical and Theological Studies (M.A.B.T.S.), Doctor of Ministry, and the Doctor of Philosophy in Leadership (ministry track).
 The purpose of the Clamp school is to offer training in ministry in preparation for leading churches.
 The school is named after David T. Clamp who contributed an $8 million naming gift in 2008.